nzfeng/SWN/README.md

 <!-- Ordinarily, we assume that jumps increase in the direction obtained by rotating the tangent 90 degrees counter-clockwise.
 On
 a nonorientable surface, however, there is no consistent notion of counter-clockwise—even though curves can still meaningfully bound regions -->

-## Homogenous texture coordinates

-For better visualization of the solution around curve endpoints, we perform projective interpolation (see Figure 4 from the paper.)

-By default, we output texture coordinates in _homogeneous coordinates_, where rather than the standard uv coordinates, we output 3-dimensional uvw texture coordinates.
-To visualize these textures you can interpolate the 3d coordinates linearly across each triangle.
-Then, for each pixel you perform a homogeneous divide, dividing the first two coordinates by the last coordinate to obtain the final uv texture coordinates.
-This can be done e.g. in a shader or via shader nodes in Blender (see `Example.blend` for an example).

 ## Re-meshing